Hey, I’m Carli Lloyd

 I was devastated; I wanted to quit soccer for good.
 At that point, I was planning to get a ‘real’ job and move on with a normal life.
 But, life always takes a crazy turn when you expect it the least.

 There was no other way to become the best player in the world.
-In 2003, the training began.
+In 2003, the dream and journey began.

 Over the years, my confidence in myself and my abilities only grew stronger.